itsraghavzanwar/Student-Health-Management-System-/README.md

 - Students can rate healthcare services

 **For Doctor**
--The admin team will manually create the account after verifying all the details provided through mail -After payment is processed, the doctor detail will be displayed -Approvment for an appointments
+- The admin team will manually create the account after verifying all the details provided through mail
+- After payment is processed, the doctor detail will be displayed
+- Approvment for an appointments
 - Doctors can view appointments and student records

 ## 🛠️ Technologies Used